marxin/texi2rst-generated/sphinx/cppinternals/cppinternals.rst

 .. index:: files

-Fairly obviously, the file handling code of cpplib resides in the file :samp:`files.c`.
+Fairly obviously, the file handling code of cpplib resides in the file :samp:`files.cc`.
 It takes care of the details of file searching, opening, reading and caching, for both the main source file and all the headers it recursively includes.